musman-uk/portfolio/acknowledgements/README.md

 ## 🤝 Acknowledgements

-A space to recognise and appreciate the people, resources, and inspirations that support this portfolio, since no work is created in isolation.
-While I gratefully acknowledge the support that helps shape this portfolio, the work within it is authored and continually reviewed by me, and I take full responsibility for it.
+This is a space to recognise and appreciate the people, resources, and inspirations that support this portfolio, since no work is created in isolation.
+While I am thankful for their support, the work within it is authored and continually reviewed by me, and I take full responsibility for it.

 ---